johnnynypa/react-example-project/README.md

 Give me a Star in my repo and we could follow contributing.

 ## Join the conversation!
 We'd love to hear your thoughts and suggestions.
-You can make your comments in my <a href="#">Medium Post</a>.
+You can make your comments in my <a href="https://medium.com/@JManzoSistemas/c%C3%B3mo-usar-reactjs-con-laravel-5-4-1bfb0c1cfeae">Medium Post</a>.